 During her time in London, Elizabeth was a winner of the inaugural John Tunnell Trust and the Royal Overseas League Ensemble Prize and Miller Trophy.
-As soloist and chamber musician, she toured extensively in the UK performing in the Wigmore Hall and the Queen Elizabeth Hall in London’s Southbank.
-She broadcast for the BBC and performed throughout Europe with the Academy of St Martin-in-the-Fields.
+As soloist and chamber musician, she toured extensively in the UK, broadcast for the BBC, and performed throughout Europe with the Academy of St Martin-in-the-Fields.

-With pianist Caroline Almonte and cellist Molly Kadarauch, Elizabeth is a member of Sutherland Trio which co-presents an annual series at Melbourne Recital Centre.
-Elizabeth is also Lecturer in Violin and Co-ordinator of Strings at Monash University where she directs the Monash University String Sinfonia and enjoys teaching her many students.
+Elizabeth is currently Co-ordinator of strings at Monash University where she directs the Monash University String Sinfonia and enjoys teaching her many students.